tor-iv/burn-jameson/TEST_MODE.md

 # Test Mode - Quick Reference

 ## Overview
-Test mode is a password-protected debug feature that bypasses bottle detection, allowing you to test the Keeper's Heart morph animation with any photo (including hands, tables, etc.).
+Test mode is a password-protected debug feature with intelligent hand detection.
+It attempts to detect your hand in the camera frame and places the Keeper's Heart bottle at that location.
+If no hand is detected after 2-3 attempts, it uses a default center-lower position.

+**NEW in v2.0:** Hand-focused positioning for realistic bottle placement!

 ## How to Enable Test Mode